pic

 Differences Between Approaches

 The two approaches presented for handling global variables have different implications for both code behavior and performance.
-The key lies in that type-annotations assert a variable's type, while constants additionally declare its value.
+The key lies in that type-annotations assert a variable's type, while constants fix both their types and values.
 Next, we analyze the main differences between both approaches.

 Differences in Code